mftechnology/Greed_Game/README.md

 # Greed

-Jumper is a game in which the player seeks to solve a puzzle by guessing the letters of a secret word one at a time
+Greed is a game in which the player seeks to solve a puzzle by guessing the letters of a secret word one at a time

 The player try and collect the gems(*) and at the same time, avoid rocks(0) Each gems collected have a value 10 points and rocks you lost score